Sorry, there are no matching results

 The other big disadvantage of working as a sole trader is the liability issue: you are personally liable for acts or omissions and for any debts you may incur.
 You need to consider whether you are prepared to take this risk.

-Operating through a limited company will make it easier for you to get work through agencies.
+Operating through a limited company could be more attractive to agencies.
 The other big advantage is that, as the name suggests, your liability for any debts incurred by your business is limited.
 As a separate legal entity the limited company will be liable for its own debts, so as long as you, as a director, do not owe the company money and you do not breach your duties as a director you will not be liable personally for any debts.

 A downside of having your own limited company can be that it costs time and money to set up and run.
 Handling the paperwork isn’t easy when you are also trying to get started as a contractor.
-However, the good news is that there are companies that can help you with this.
-For example, PayStream offers a service called My PSC for contractors outside IR35.
-With My PSC, PayStream helps set up the limited company on your behalf and provides bespoke accountancy advice which is specifically tailored to your needs, making the process much simpler and less scary than you may think.
+However, the good news is that, PayStream may be able to help; we provide bespoke accountancy advice which is specifically tailored to your needs and business requirements.

 Working through an umbrella company, such as that offered by PayStream, has many advantages if you are a contractor.
 If you use an umbrella company such as My Max from PayStream, you become an employee of the umbrella company.
 That means you don’t have to worry about taxes, IR35 compliance or keeping detailed accounts.
 You will have the benefit of being in continuous employment, which can help with mortgages or loan applications and means your pension will build up in one place.
 You will also have access to statutory benefits such as Statutory Sick Pay, Statutory Maternity and Paternity pay.
 Inclusive insurance is another benefit.